henriquetoledos/pbip-demo-artefact/.roo/rules/01-power-bi-rules.md

         - Avoid overwriting or removing any properties while inserting descriptions.
         - Validate the '.tmdl' file structure after generating descriptions to ensure it remains valid.
         - Use concise and meaningful descriptions that align with the purpose of the measure or column.
-        - The format should be '/// <description goes here>' here placed right above each object such as 'table, 'column', or 'measure' identifier in the TMDL code.
+        - The format should be '/// description goes here' here placed right above each object such as 'table, 'column', or 'measure' identifier in the TMDL code.
         - Ensure comments provide clear explanations of the definitions and purpose of the table, column or measure, incorporating COMPANY X's business and data practices.

     - When asked to create measures: